Solving equations by factoring

 Here are the steps for solving equations by factoring:

-whenever all of the solutions are rational numbers and quadratic radicals
+These techniques will work whenever all of the solutions are rational numbers

-so that the right-hand side of the equation is zero.
+so that one side of the equation is zero (0).

-- Simplify the left-hand side of the equation and factor it.
+- Factor the other side of the equation.

 - Split the equation up